paubric/python-regression-connectome/README.md

 # Regression Connectome
-Experiments regarding the creation of graphs describing bidirectional relations between feature nodes for homogeneous prediction
+This project consists of an experiment regarding the creation of graphs describing bidirectional relations between data features in order to lay the groundwork for a homogeneous prediction environment where all data is treated equally.

 ## Background
 Machine learning is all about making inferences and predictions on new data.
 The training features are usually isolated from the output results.